rules-of-discourse/dsc-compendium-of-fallacies/build-instructions.md

 How you go about installing it may vary depending on your desktop distribution.

+### zip
+This is a well-known archiving tool.
+It is needed because an EPUB document is actually a zip archive that meets certain additional specifications.
+How you go about installing it may vary depending on your desktop distribution.

 ### GIMP
 Stands for __G__NU __I__mage __M__anipulation __P__rogram.
 This tool is used to generate the cover image.